septa-ma/Django-Celery-RabbitMQ/README.md

         - now at the first terminal you can see the result.

 **what's going on in the project?**
-- Producer: Django app
-- Message Broker: RabbitMQ server
-- Consumer: Celery app
+- simple task for understanding celery in app
+- send feedback email in app_email

 # sources:
 - **https://docs.celeryq.dev/en/stable/django/first-steps-with-django.html#using-celery-with-django**